 He also helped support NASA’s Heliophysics Division by providing communications, technical and administrative support.
 The division studies the sun’s extended environment, including magnetic storms, space weather, and solar eclipses.

 Along the way, Stehr acquired expertise in many experimental techniques.
 Those include infrared and visible laser systems, detectors for atmospheric chemistry, mass spectrometers, particle detectors, and scintillation counters, which record ionizing radiation.
-He also wrote the science documentation for the State of Maryland’s ozone and fine particle implementation plans, which for the first time, brought the state into compliance with the Clean Air Act.
+He also wrote the science documentation for the State of Maryland’s ozone and fine particle implementation plans supporting Maryland’s efforts to comply with the Clean Air Act.

 Stehr studied physics at the University of Michigan (B.S.
 1989), where he wrote his undergraduate thesis on distilling sodium-22 as a positron source.
 But at the University of Minnesota (PhD 1995), he set aside work on fundamental particles to study atmospheric science, something he calls “more socially and Earth-preservation relevant.”